atiqueahmedziad/Easy-Project-Management-Tool/README.md

 You can find how to use the tool [here](https://www.youtube.com/watch?v=W6fC6OQOjd0)

-## How to build this software in your local machine
+## How to build this application in your local machine
 This project is made using Intellij IDEA.
 So, I would **recommand** you to build this project using Intellij IDEA.
 1. Install Intellij IDEA from [here](https://www.jetbrains.com/idea/) if you don't already have it installed.
 You can install the Community Edition.
 But if you are a student you can get the Ultimate Edition for free submitting your student identity info to jetbrains.
 2. Fork & clone / download the source code of this repository in your PC.